 Unlike the original Switch and Switch OLED, the Nintendo Switch Lite is a dedicated handheld gaming system that doesn't have removable Joy-Cons, motion controls, or a kickstand — it also can't dock to a TV.
 The lack of these features make it so the Switch Lite has issues playing some of the best Nintendo Switch games that rely on motion controls and Joy-Con waving.

-Note that you can pair a Pro Controller or Joy-Cons to the Switch Lite, so you can still play most of these games as long as you have either of those controller options handy.
-Since there is no kickstand on the Switch Lite, you'll need a stand to prop up your gaming system.
+Now, if you pair a Pro Controller or Joy-Cons to the Switch Lite, you can still play most of these games.
+However, since there is no kickstand on the smaller Switch, you'll need a great stand to prop up your gaming system for tabletop mode.

 Switch games that don't support handheld mode

 You can always trust iMore.
 Our team of Apple experts have years of experience testing all kinds of tech and gadgets, so you can be sure our recommendations and criticisms are accurate and helpful.
 Find out more about how we test.

 Some of these games will work with a Pro Controller as well, which is a traditional controller that must be bought separately from any Nintendo consoles.
 Here are all Switch games that don't support handheld mode.